SaiShanmukkha/ToDo-List-App/Readme.md

 ## Steps to Add Database:

-1. Add Backend Database server  name in appsettings.json file to connect to a database.
+1. Add the Backend Database server  name in the appsettings.json file to connect to a database.

-2. For Making Migrations, open CMD in project folder and enter:
+2. For Making Migrations, open CMD in the project folder and enter:

     `add-migration <migration-name>`